dj95/dmenu-docker/README.md

 # dmenu-docker

-A script to launch docker container with dmenu.
+A script to start and stop docker container with dmenu.

 ### Requirements